okamoto_urchin_calvert

 Picture1

-Tony Cappellino is completed his FSU pursuing a bachelor’s degree in Biology.
-He assisted Dr. Okamoto in researching the effects of food availability on the annual growth of red sea urchins.
+Tony Cappellino completed his BSc at FSU.
+He assisted the lab in researching the effects of food availability on the annual growth of red sea urchins.
 In addition to research, Tony is passionate about music and is a member of the FSU Marching Chiefs. [he/him]

 Trevor_Alspach